-- Anime First: Most Gundam animated work has been anime first, with the exceptions of Mobile Suit Gundam: Char's Counterattack and Mobile Suit Gundam Unicorn, which were based on novels; and Mobile Suit Gundam Thunderbolt, which was based on a manga.
+- Anime First: Most Gundam animated work has been anime first, with the exceptions of Mobile Suit Gundam: Char's Counterattack, Mobile Suit Gundam Unicorn and Mobile Suit Gundam: Hathaway's Flash, which were based on novels; and Mobile Suit Gundam Thunderbolt, which was based on a manga.
 The success of the latter two has lead to Bandai considering animating other popular manga/novel works in the franchise.

 - Cash Cow Franchise: Ever notice all those model kits?
 There's a reason for that.

 - Character-Specific Pages: Char Aznable

 - Executive Meddling: